M1ngY/voyis-image-editor/voyis_design_document.md

 - Multi-window support in Electron
 - Folder Config JSON improvements:
   - **Corruption detection**: Validate JSON against schema (Ajv) before persisting; include checksum/hash to detect tampering, and keep last-known-good snapshot for quick rollback.
-  - **Fault tolerance**: When batch-importing configs, wrap each entry in transactional guard—skip invalid folders, write errors to activity log, and offer “re-import failed items” CTA so a single corrupt record不会阻断整个导入。
+  - **Fault tolerance**: When batch-importing configs, wrap each entry in a transactional guard—skip invalid folders, write errors to the activity log, and offer a “re-import failed items” CTA so a single corrupt record will not block the overall import.

 ---